replicatedhq/kots.io/content/reference/v1beta1/helmchart.md

 The `optionalValues` array is provided for advanced use cases to make value overrides completely optional.
 Not all charts treat `""` and missing as the same value.
 If it's required to only optionally have a value set, and an empty string does not provide the same functionality as "not set", then use the values here.

+See the guide for using [HelmChart optionalValues](/vendor/helm/optional-value-keys/).

 ### `optionalValues[].when`

-The `when` field in `optionalValues` provides a string-based, [template-function-evaluated](/reference/template-functions/contexts/) method to defer evalulation of the conditional to render time in the customer environment.
+The `when` field in `optionalValues` provides a string-based, [template-function-evaluated](/reference/template-functions/contexts/) method to defer evaluation of the conditional to render time in the customer environment.

 ## builder